 Many older people end up living somewhere they are not happy to be, simply because they want to please others and not be a burden to their family.
 Moving after an accident or an illness can mean there is not enough time to think about what you really want.
-If you think through your options before you have to, you can make a positive choice for yourself.
+If you consider your options before you have to, you can make a positive choice for yourself.

 Extra care housing offers a new way of supporting you to live independently.
 It gives you the security and privacy of a home of your own, a range of facilities on the premises, with the added peace of mind in knowing that you have 24 hour access to on-site emergency support if needed.